Home > Guides > Best channel strip plugins

 Best channel strip plugins

 The term “channel strip” goes way back to the days of analog recording.
 As recording technology evolved and large-format consoles became de facto, so did the concept of the channel strip.
-In the most basic form they consist of a preamp and equalizer.
-More sophisticated models include additional processing like compression, gates, and expanders.

 EMI out of Britain were pioneers in the early days.
-They created consoles that run on vaccuum tubes like the REDD, and solid-state models like their TG 12345 (yes, that’s it’s actual model name!).
+They created consoles that run on vacuum tubes like the REDD, and solid-state models like their TG 12345 (yes, that’s it’s actual model name!).
 Other manufacturers like Neve, API, Midas, and SSL continue to push the concept forward.

 They’re now available in plugin format, and they make your recording workflow easier.
 With multiple types of processing in a single plugin instance you can free up computer resources for large sessions and dial things in more quickly.